symfony/symfony-docs/messenger.rst

 ``delay[arguments]`` (default: ``[]``)
     Extra arguments for the delays queues

+``delay[daily_delay_queues]`` (default: ``false``)
+    When ``true``, a separate delay queue is created each day (the current date is appended to the queue name) with a TTL of one day plus the message delay.
+    Enable this when using RabbitMQ quorum queues for delayed messages: unlike classic queues, quorum queues don't refresh the queue expiration on redeclaration, so messages with long delays can be lost when the queue expires.

+    .. versionadded:: 8.1

+        The ``delay[daily_delay_queues]`` option was introduced in Symfony 8.1.

 ``queues``
     Configuration for the queues.
 May be set to ``false`` or ``[]`` if neither custom queues nor the default ``messages`` queue should be created.